craigbuckler/dockerwebdev/content/tutorials/docker-live-course.md

 ## How much does the course cost?

 The course is organised by [Software Cornwall](https://softwarecornwall.org/event/an-introduction-to-docker-2/) and is open to attendees worldwide.

-It costs £300 plus the Eventbrite booking fee and VAT, however&hellip;

-> participants in the UK and EU are eligible for HALF PRICE TICKETS thanks to backing from [The European Social Fund](https://ec.europa.eu/esf/)
+The final price will be published here shortly, but participants in the UK and EU are eligible for HALF PRICE TICKETS thanks to backing from [The European Social Fund](https://ec.europa.eu/esf/)

-Tickets are limited so please&hellip;

-<p><a data-view="booklive" href="https://www.eventbrite.co.uk/e/an-introduction-to-docker-tickets-128105118859?aff=ebdssbeac" class="button">BOOK NOW</a></p>
+Please sign-up for my newsletter to be alerted when the next course is announced:

+<p><a data-view="newsletter" href="https://tinyletter.com/dockerwebdev" class="button">SIGN UP</a></p>